-NARROWSBURG – The Upper Delaware Council, Inc. (UDC) board elected Town of Fremont Representative James A. Greier to serve as its 2017 chairperson at the non-profit organization’s annual meeting held Jan.
-5.
+NARROWSBURG – The Upper Delaware Council, Inc. (UDC) board elected Shohola Township Representative Aaron I. Robinson to serve as its 2018 chairperson at the non-profit organization’s annual meeting held Feb.
+1 (rescheduled from Jan.
+4).

 UDC Representatives David M. Dean, Town of Deerpark, NY, and Alan F. Henry, Berlin Township, PA, were elected vice-chairperson and secretary-treasurer, respectively.

-All three officers will be sworn in at the UDC’s next monthly meeting on Feb.
-2, which will include a public reception with cake and coffee.
+All three officers were sworn in at the UDC’s next monthly meeting on Feb.
+1.

 Dean is a fourth-generation resident of the Town of Deerpark.
 He was elected to the Town Council in 2010 after fulfilling a one-year vacant term, and having previously logged 13 years on the Town of Deerpark Planning Board.